danionescu0/musicfromdata/README.md

 Streaming & Playback: The culminating step involves either playing the WAV file locally or uploading it to a streaming platform, such as YouTube Music.

 Acknowledgements:
-Our project owes much to the pioneering work of SYSTEMSounds.
-For more information, check out their sonification tutorials on GitHub.
+My project owes much to the pioneering work of SYSTEMSounds.
+For more information, check out their sonification tutorials on GitHub: https://github.com/SYSTEMSounds/sonification-tutorials

 ## Develop the project